 - Battery-operated medical devices

 - Nail polish (polish that has been on less than 24 hours is okay)

 - Wigs or hairpieces

 - Skin lotions

-- You cannot have anything in your mouth such as: gum, loose dentures, or candy during treatment.
+Additionally, you cannot have anything in your mouth during treatment, such as gum, loose-fitting dentures or candy.

 Your doctor will discuss blood sugar control with you.
 The HBOT technician will check your blood sugar before and after treatment.
 Take your medicine as prescribed.
 Eat before HBOT.

 Tell your wound care physician if you are currently being treated with chemotherapy or have previously received treatment.

 What Should I Expect When I Arrive for Treatment?